-I look forward to meeting with you and your pet to discuss a treatment plan that is ideal for your dog's needs to improve range of motion, relieve pain and improve their overall well-being. $35 in-your-home consultation fee.
+I look forward to meeting with you and your pet for an evaluation and to discuss a treatment plan that is ideal for your dog's needs to improve range of motion, relieve pain and improve their overall well-being. $35 in-your-home consultation fee.

 Canine Myo-Manipulative Functional Therapy is a form of therapeutic, restorative massage for dogs.
 It is a combination of techniques including Swedish Relaxation Massage, stretching, Shiatsu, Gua Sha and Acupressure.
 This technique can identify and heal areas of dysfunction.
 It can restore communication between spinal segments and the brain and releases associated soft tissues and allows the body to re-set a negatively affected joint.

 Some benefits of Canine Myo-Manipulative Functional Therapy Include